On the combination of graph data for assessing thin-file borrowers' creditworthiness: Experimental Design and Methodology

-Finally, the N-Fold Cross-Validation stage, where the dataset is partitioned into N subset of equal size.
-An iterative process over the N subsets begins, where the selected set is used as a test set, and a model is trained with the remaining N-1 subsets.
-The hyper-parameters used in each iteration are the same and correspond to those estimated in the previous stage.
-Additionally, in each of these iterations, multiple models are trained with different feature sets, which are stored and used later to compare the models.
+Finally, at the N-Fold Cross-Validation stage, the dataset is partitioned into N subsets of equal size.
+Each subset is used alternatively as the test dataset, while the remaining folds are used to train the classification model.
+The hyper-parameters used in each iteration are those estimated in the previous stage.
+Additionally, in each of these iterations, multiple models are trained with different feature sets and stored to be used later to compare the models.